-- A further cash award of £1200 towards living costs and £250 towards course costs loaded onto the students Keele Card in each year of study, funded by the Felix Andrew Opportunity Fund
+- An additional award of £250 towards course costs each year of study to be loaded onto the student’s Keele card, courtesy of the Felix Andrew Student Opportunity Fund

-- Personal Support: Support will also be developed for each successful student to enable them to identify and overcome barriers to achievement on their degree programme.
+- Personal support will also be available for each successful student to enable them to identify and overcome barriers to achievement on their degree programme.